 Flap, turned and gussets heels can be worked on toe up socks–either with the flap on the sole of foot, in a standard F/T/G style—just worked in reverse.

 The other option is a 'reverse engineered' F/T/G style heel.
-This is done with the gussets being worked first (by increasing, not decreasing) then the turning--worded on the center of sole, and finally, the flap being worked, flat, in short rows, and decreases to take up the extra stitches.
-This second option, while created by a total different technique, looks virtually the same as a cuff down style F/T/G heel.
+This is done with the gussets being worked first (by increasing, not decreasing) then the turning--worked on the center of sole, and finally, the flap being worked, flat, in short rows, with decreases worked, at the same time, to take up the extra stitches.
+This second option, while created by a total different technique, looks virtually the same as a cuff or top down style F/T/G heel.

 Mitered short row heels are probably the most common option for toe up socks—the fit of this style heel can be improved with small gussets at the side to provide needed ease at this largest part of the foot.
 There are various methods for creating gussets.

 The newest heel (for toe up or cuff down heels) is Lucy Neatby's Sweet Tomato Heel.
-It work with short rows to create a small wedge, and 2 or 3 wedges are stacked one after another
+It's work with short rows to create a small wedge, and 2 or 3 wedges are stacked one after another to create the heel.